Online Petitions: Is it time to get rid of the clipboard?

 How do online petitions work?

-There’s no one-size-fits-all approach to list building.
+There’s no one-size-fits-all approach to use online petitions for list building.
 If your environmental organization is looking to strengthen its capacity in a state like California, you’re probably in luck—that’s a massive geography laden with potential supporters.
 But if you’re looking to find folks who are passionate about protecting reproductive rights in a state like Mississippi, that will likely be a steeper hill to climb.
 With list building, flexibility is your friend in terms of time—plan ahead as much as possible in case you need to try different methods to figure out what works.
 Think of a list-building campaign as a marathon, not a sprint to the finish line.

 Cost Per Acquisition

-A traditional cost-per-acquisition (CPA) campaign involves contracting for sign-ups at a set cost per name.
+A traditional cost-per-acquisition (CPA) campaign involves contracting for online petition sign-ups at a set cost per name.
 Costs depend on the area you’re working in but tend to look like $2.00–$2.50 per name on average.
 Each contact usually includes a name, email address, and physical address (or at least a zip code).

 Care2 is one of the most reliable CPA vendors in the progressive space, with a network of over 53 million members who are likely to take action around social causes.
-You can run a petition (with an image or video at the top) through Care2 in a particular geography (e.g. the state of Florida) to find people who care enough about your issue to add their name to your action and opt in to your email list in the process.
+You can run online petitions (with an image or video at the top) through Care2 in a particular geography (e.g. the state of Florida) to find people who care enough about your issue to add their name to your action and opt in to your email list in the process.
 What’s more, you can provide an existing list of your supporters to use as a suppression file so that you’re not paying for names you already have.

 A newer feature that vendors like Care2 have introduced is the ability to contract for cell phone numbers.
 It’s more expensive to build a list of textable cell phones (somewhere around $4.50–$5.00 per number), and you do need to invest in a carrot of sorts (e.g. a button or sticker) to incentivize sign-ups for this higher-bar ask.